 al-Assad’s repression in Syria, the Arab revolutions, and the region’s ongoing

-When Day of Honey came out, in February 2011, conventional wisdom held that after ten years of foreign wars, and a devastating economic collapse, Iraq was the last thing most Americans would want to read about—“Middle East fatigue,” is how one publisher had described it to me.
+When Day of Honey came out, in February 2011, conventional wisdom held that after ten years of foreign wars, Iraq was the last thing most Americans would want to read about.
+“Middle East fatigue” is how one publisher described it to me.

 And yet my book, because of its focus on